 In Gleniffer High School, we have a Pupil Support Hub where young people may be targeted for individual or group work, with a focus on literacy and numeracy.
 We also operate an Inclusion base, which is run by Mrs Williams and gives support to young people who may be struggling with the transition to secondary school or need more support with the mainstream curriculum or environment.
-This also incorporates a Nurture Programme and young people may also achieve additional awards.
+This also incorporates a Nurture Programme.

-- Independent sources of information and advice nationally include -

 - Enquire the Scottish advice service for additional support for learning

 - Telephone 0845 123 2303

 - E mail info@enquire.org.uk

-- Scottish Independent Advocacy Alliance Ltd a national organisation which promotes and supports advocacy
+- Resolve (Children in Scotland) Resolve:ASL is an independent mediation service for parents and carers of children and young people with additional support needs.

-- Telephone 0131 524 1975
+- Telephone 07955 788967

-- E mail enquiry@siaa.org.uk
+- Email resolve@childreninscotland.org.uk